Sudanese Armed Forces: Air Force

-The Sudanese Air Force operates Mil Mi-24 attack helicopters, Karakuram K-8 training aircraft, MiG-29 fighters, and Su-25, Su-24, F-5, and Nanchang Q-5 'Fantan' fighter-attack aircraft.
-Soon after agreeing in November 1976 to provide Sudan with selected arms, the United States sold Sudan transport aircraft, a purchase financed by Saudi Arabia, followed several years later by F–5 combat aircraft.
+The Sudanese Air Force operates Mil Mi-24 attack helicopters, Karakuram K-8 training aircraft, J10, SU-35 and MiG-29 fighters, and Su-25, Su-24, F-5, and Nanchang Q-5 'Fantan' fighter-attack aircraft and much more.
+Soon after agreeing in November 1976 to provide Sudan with selected arms, the United States sold Sudan transport aircraft, a purchase financed by Saudi Arabia, followed several years later by F-5 combat aircraft.

-A long-established training centre and airbase is at Wadi Sayyidna, where No. 2 Fighter-Attack Squadron SuAF operated J-7s for a period.
+A long-established training center and airbase is at Wadi Sayyidna, where No. 2 Fighter-Attack Squadron SuAF operated J-7s for a period.

 The Armed Forces have suffered significant numbers of senior personnel killed in several aircraft crashes, in 2001, and in August 2012.

 Navy

 A visit by Josip Broz Tito, the President of Yugoslavia, to Sudan in 1959 helped build the impetus to create the Sudanese Navy.
 Yugoslavia was instrumental in the founding, training, and supply of vessels for the Sudanese Navy.
 Yugoslavia initially provided four coastal patrol boats.
 It was eventually established in 1962 to operate on the Red Sea coast and the River Nile.

 In 1971, British Defence Intelligence said the Navy comprised six patrol craft, two landing craft, and three auxiliary vessels with its base at Port Sudan.

 In 1999, estimated naval strength was 1,300 officers and men.
 Reported bases were at Port Sudan and Flamingo Bay on the Red Sea and at Khartoum.
 The navy had two 70-ton, 75-foot, Kadir-class coastal patrol craft (Kadir [129] and Karari [130]), both transferred from Iran to Sudan in 1975, as well as sixteen inshore patrol craft and two supply ships: